The Tarot Cards

 The Tarot card deck has many similarities to regular playing cards.
 That's no surprise, since they have the same origin.
-But there are also significant differences, not only in the number of cards each deck contains.
-Read more about it (click the header).
+But there are also significant differences, not only in the number of cards the decks contain.
+Click the header to read more about it.

-Many of the different versions of the Tarot card deck are so old, they are no longer copyrighted, but in what is called the public domain.
+Many of the different versions of the Tarot card deck are so old, they are no longer copyrighted.
+They are in what is called the public domain.
 That means they are free to use.
-Read more about it (click the header).
+Click the header to read more about it.

 More about the book here.

 The 64 hexagrams of the Chinese classic I Ching

 and what they mean in divination.
 Free online reading.